pluma/sublish/README.md

 **NOTE:** This is a constructor.
 Use of the `new` keyword is therefore not optional.

-## PubSub(obj)

-Applies `PubSub` to the given obj as a mixin.

 ## PubSub#subscribe(callback:Function)

 Adds the given callback function to this object's list of subscribers.

-**NOTE:** The callback will be called with the PubSub instance as its context.
+**NOTE**: The callback will be called with the PubSub instance as its context.
 If you want to preserve the callback's original context, use `Function#bind` or (in legacy browsers) wrap the callback in a closure.

 ## PubSub#unsubscribe(callback:Function)